 Engagement with each bracket is to be as close to vertical as possible.
 The maximum allowable lift angle from the vertical is 30° as shown in Figure 2.
-If the lift angle shifts beyond 30° from vertical on any of the lift points, the lift shall not proceed until a corrective plan is formulated and rigging can be secured to correct the angle of the lift.
+If the lift angle shifts beyond 30° from vertical on any of the lift points, the lift shall not proceed until a plan and rigging can be secured that will correct the angle of lift.